 Case A allows us to validate the methodology in a relatively simple model and is thus appropriated to diagnose possible issues.
 Case B is of interest because it helps us to evaluate the impact of the poor knowledge of the dust density distribution on the GMF reconstruction.
-This situation is likely to occur when tackling real data given the high level of richness and complexity contained in the data set.
-Case C helps us to evaluate the possible effect of the loss of information due to line-of-sight integration (\textit{i}) on the modeling of the intensity map and (\textit{ii}) to evaluate the effect of the propagation of this source of uncertainty on the reconstruction of the three-dimensional GMF.
+This situation is likely to occur when tackling real data given the convoluted nature of the real data set.
+Case C helps us to evaluate the possible effect of the loss of information due to line-of-sight integration (\textit{i}) on the modeling of the intensity map and (\textit{ii}) to evaluate the effect of the propagation of this source of uncertainty on the reconstruction of the 3D GMF.

-The obtained best-fit parameter values are reported in Table~\ref{tab:paramVal}, both for the intensity and the polarization fits.
+The best-fit parameter values that we obtained are reported in Table~\ref{tab:paramVal}, both for the intensity and the polarization fits.
 The obtained values of the reduced $\chi^2$ for each case are reported in Table~\ref{tab:chi2values}.
-Let us emphasize that, according to our procedure, the fit in polarization is not strictly independent on the fit of the intensity map.